Alcohol and the Law in Rights

 If you look under 25 you may be asked to show proof-of-age when buying alcohol.

-The Young Scot NEC is part of the UK wide PASS proof of age scheme, and so if your Young Scot Card has a PASS hologram you can use it as a valid proof of age card.
-Get a Young Scot card here.
+The Young Scot NEC is part of the UK wide PASS (Proof of Age Standards) scheme, so if your Young Scot Card has a PASS hologram, you can use it as a valid proof of age card.